-Reached on his cell phone in his '68 Rambler Classic mobile office, McChump #1 provided a glimpse into the company's philosophy: "Why dick around trying to breed a winner when you can just clone a proven commodity?" he asked, rhetorically.
+Reached on his cell phone in his '68 Rambler Classic mobile office, McChump #1 provided a glimpse into the company's philosophy: "Why dick around trying to breed a winner with the genetic crapshoot of a standard breeding operation when you can just clone a proven commodity?" he asked, rhetorically.

 For more information on this novel project, we decided to visit McChump Industries' on the spot operations manager, McChump #2, on the site of Industry headquarters in western Arizona.

 About 10 miles past the crumbling remains of the stands and ramp built for Rebus Knebus' abortive Leap to the Center of the Earth, we pulled in at the gate of McChump Industries World Headquarters.
 Remembering our Western manners, we pulled the gate taut behind us, looped the wire over the end post, and parked in what appeared to be the visitor lot.
 Kicking our way through the raucous pack of ranch dogs, and picking our way carefully around large piles of sun dried ostrich guano, we made our way towards the Industries' double wide world headquarters building.
 Meanwhile, hundreds of the big birds, apparently startled at our presence, promptly buried their heads in the sand and exposed their delicate parts to the blazing Arizona sun.